-In 2013, approximately 92.8 percent of workers who are 16 years and older in the Town of Gibraltar worked in Door County (Table 4.1).
-85.4 percent of workers who are age 16 and over in the Village of Ephraim work in the County.
-When looking at the whole County, 85.0 percent of County residents worked within the County.
+In 1990, approximately 98 percent of workers who are 16 years and older in the Town of Gibraltar worked in Door County (Table 4.1).
+All workers who are age 16 and over in the Village of Ephraim work in the County.
+When looking at the whole County, 93.3 percent of County residents worked within the County.
 These percentages indicate either that there is a sufficient amount of employment opportunities within the County or that residents are not near any other center of population in which commuting becomes an option.
 The city of Green Bay, located to the south, is most likely the greatest source of out of County employment for Door County residents.